alicehccn/react-redux-scaffold/README.md

 # Sophia

 ## What is it?
-A paginated table built on a React-Redux framework.
+A HTML paginated table built on a React-Redux framework.

 ## How to use?